Perlman v. Feldmann: A Case Study in Contemporary Corporate Legal History, 8 U. Mich. J.L. Ref. 1 (1974)

 Corporate law, mergers, acquisitions, class action

 Deutsch, Jan Ginter, "Perlman v.
 Feldmann: A Case Study in Contemporary Corporate Legal History" (1974).
 Faculty Scholarship Series.
-Paper 3991.
+3991.